BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 ---

-The dataset examined in this post was made available on Kaggle.com by user vivek468, and contains 10000 rows of information about orders made to a superstore.
+The dataset examined in this post was made available on Kaggle.com by user vivek468, and contains 10000 rows of information for orders made to a superstore.

 ~~~
 import io